A consistent mixed-dimensional coupling approach for 1D Cosserat beams and 2D surfaces in 3D space: Introduction

 Eventually, it is emphasized that a modeling approach based on mixed-dimensional coupling influences the nature of the underlying mechanical problem.
 In the context of embedded 1D-3D coupling this issue has been thoroughly discussed and analyzed for the cases of positional coupling \cite{Steinbrecher2020} and rotational coupling \cite{Steinbrecher2022}.
 One of the main consequences is that the analytical solution of the mixed-dimensional coupling problem exhibits a local singularity at the position of the beam centerline.
 In the embedded 1D-3D positional coupling case this can be interpreted as a generalization of the well-known Kelvin problem \cite{PodioGuidugli2014,Kelvin1848}, \cf \Cref{fig:introduction:kelvin_flamant:kelvin}, \ie a line load acting on an infinite solid.
-The same issue arises in the considered case of 1D-2D \btss coupling, which corresponds to the Flamant problem of a line load acting on an infinite half space~\cite{PodioGuidugli2005}, \cf \Cref{fig:introduction:kelvin_flamant:flamant}.
-However, similar to the \btsv case this aspect does not impact the applicability of the proposed \btss coupling method for the envisioned range of practically relevant discretization resolutions, \ie solid element sizes in the range of the beam \cs diameter or above.
-As discussed in detail in \cite{Steinbrecher2020, Steinbrecher2022}, the aforementioned singularity does not occur for this range of solid mesh sizes.
+The same issue arises in the case of the 1D-2D \btsso scenario, \ie if the considered surface represents the boundary of a 3D volume.
+This corresponds to the Flamant problem of a line load acting on an infinite half space~\cite{PodioGuidugli2005}, \cf \Cref{fig:introduction:kelvin_flamant:flamant}.
+From a mathematical point of view, the resulting mixed-dimensional coupling formulation is not asymptotically correct as very fine discretizations would approximate the singularity rather than the actual physical problem.
+Recently, asymptotically correct mixed-dimensional coupling approaches have been developed, \eg for solid mechanics~\cite{Khristenko2021}, Laplace's equation~\cite{Heltai2023} or fluid-structure-interaction~\cite{Lespagnol2024}.
+However, for the 1D-3D \btsvFull case, it has been shown in detail that a non-asymptotically correct coupling formulation does not affect the applicability of the coupling method for the envisioned range of practically relevant discretization resolutions, \ie solid element sizes in the range of the beam \cs diameter or above, \cf\cite{Steinbrecher2020,Steinbrecher2022}.
+Similarly, for the proposed 1D-2D \btsso scenario, the lack of asymptotic correctness does not compromise applicability for surface element sizes larger than the beam \cs dimensions.
+It should be mentioned that in the \btssh scenario, where the 2D surface corresponds to a \kl-type shell formulation, the aformentioned singularity does not occur.